+In this study, another supported hypothesis was that students experience complications and issues regarding the FAFSA.
+As mentioned previously, Senator Lamar Alexander sees this federal aid application as the “single barrier” for first-generation college students, and in this study this proved true for two first-generation students.
+One of them said, “you have to do it exactly right and it took me a lot of time to get it right and eventually I just ended up hiring someone to do it for me.”
+If students who do not have parental assistance have to pay professionals to file the FAFSA, then it is not a realistic student resource and will ultimately prevent students from pursing educations past high school.

-One of the repeatedly objected aspects of the tuition-free education experience by students was filing the FAFSA.
-As mentioned previously, Senator Lamar Alexander sees this federal aid application as the “single barrier” for first-generation college students, and in this study this proved true for two first-generation students. themOn the other hand, one student who participated in this study was not aware of the financial assistance available to him until he was required to file the FAFSA for Tennessee Promise, showing him that college was a possibility with or without the Tennessee Promise scholarship. -Any college student in the nation who wants to apply to receive federal aid based on their family’s income and financial situation must fill out the FAFSA, making the process non-specific to Tennessee.
-However, the process becomes complicated when students who never would have considered college before being offered tuition-free community college, or students whose parents did not go through the college process, attempt to file this paperwork for the first time, and sometimes without assistance.-:
+On the other hand, one student who participated in this study was not aware of the financial assistance available to him until he was required to file the FAFSA for Tennessee Promise, showing him that college was a possibility with or without the Tennessee Promise scholarship.
+This first-generation student explained, “I had tnAchieves as a backup plan because the Pell Grant and the Hope covered everything.”
+Without learning about tnAchieves and being required to file the FAFSA, this first generation student would have most likely taken a manual labor job after high school and missed his chance to utilize every financial aid opportunity available.
+Any college student in the nation who wants to apply to receive federal aid based on their family’s income and financial situation must fill out the FAFSA, making the process non-specific to Tennessee.
+However, the process becomes complicated when students who never would have considered college before being offered tuition-free community college, or students whose parents did not go through the college process, attempt to file this paperwork for the first time, and sometimes without assistance.
+One first-generation student described her mother’s struggle with the FAFSA verification process: “They told her that she never turned in the income verification worksheet and she did it like three or four times, and the [community college] just kept losing it.”
+After getting no further assistance from her high school or tnAchieves to solve this issue, the student decided to take a year off from school and became ineligible to receive the tnAchieves scholarship.
+As tnAchieves and Tennessee Promise show students that there are resources to get past the financial barriers